Dental Program Admissions

 All students considered for admission must be academically prepared.
 Students must possess the intellectual capability and stability, social and perceptual skills, along with the physical capability to observe, communicate, and perform the motor skills adequately to satisfactorily complete the full curriculum.

 During the early stages of the application cycle, those applicants under serious consideration will be contacted to arrange a personal interview with the Admissions Committee.
-After December 1, of any cycle year, applicants will be contacted by phone and certified letter and informed of their acceptance to the entering class.
+After December 1 applicants will be contacted by email and certified letter upon their acceptance to the entering class.

 Important factors in a selection include the following: